biomejs/biome/CONTRIBUTING.md

 [Workspace dependencies](https://doc.rust-lang.org/cargo/reference/workspaces.html#the-dependencies-table) are used, and many dependencies are defined in Cargo.toml in the root.

 Internal crates are loaded with `workspace = true` for each crate.
-About dev-dependencies, we use [path dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-path-dependencies) to avoid requiring these crates to be published when doing cargo publish.
+About `dev-dependencies`, we use [path dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-path-dependencies) to avoid requiring the published version of these crates.

 ## VS Code extension development